-- Instead of 200 HTTP response code, you are getting codes such as 40x, 50x, etc.
+- Instead of 200 HTTP response codes, you are getting codes such as 40x, 50x, etc.

-There are many forms of Captcha you may face and a lot of combinations in your actions to trigger them.
-It all depends on your setup, here are some general tips to avoid Captchas while using a proxy network:
+You may face many forms of Captcha and a lot of combinations in your actions to trigger them.
+It all depends on your setup, but here are some general tips to avoid Captchas while using a proxy network:

-- If you are writing custom code for a scraper/crawler type of application, make sure that you have a huge list of different User-Agents, which will help to cover your tracks while visiting the website.
-A User-Agent is a parameter sent with your request which gives you identity while visiting a certain website, usually, it looks like the following:
+- If you are writing custom code for a scraper/crawler type of application, make sure that you have a huge list of different user-agents, which will help cover your tracks while visiting the website.
+A user-agent is a parameter sent with your request which gives you identity while visiting a certain website.
+Usually, it looks like the following:

 Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:67.0) Gecko/20100101 Firefox/67.0

-- Avoid or never use direct links in your bots that are not publicly available on the websites page without looking into its source code.
+- Avoid or never use direct links in your bots that are not publicly available on the website page without looking at its source code.

-- If possible sway your traffic by visiting and following paths provided by the website itself rather than asking for a certain link directly constantly.
+- If possible, sway your traffic by visiting and following paths provided by the website rather than asking for a certain link directly constantly.

-- Make sure that you limit your requests and not causing damage to the website itself, this will instantly trigger more safety features than your code or application is prepared to handle, such as Cloudflare shields, etc.
+- Make sure that you limit your requests and are not causing damage to the website.
+This will instantly trigger more safety features than your code or application is prepared to handle, like Cloudflare shields.

--If writing custom code, check other headers that you are sending and ones that you are receiving, sometimes there are certain HTTP libraries used in your requests may give you away or other parameters sent by a target website to make sure that your requests are genuine, such as Cookies.
+-If writing custom code, check other headers you are sending and ones you are receiving.
+Sometimes there are certain HTTP libraries used in the requests that may give you away.
+Other parameters, such as cookies, are sent by a target website to make sure that your requests are genuine.

 Will proxies help me to solve Captcha?

-If a Captcha is provided by the website itself on such pages as checkout/registration/password-change forms etc. most likely avoiding it will not be possible, even with a proxy.
-For such occasions research for Captcha solver services or solve them on your own.
-Proxy network does not influence Captcha appearance on such occasions and is definitely not the tool to solve them.
+If a Captcha is provided by the website on such pages as checkout/registration/password-change forms etc. avoiding it is most likely not possible even with a proxy.
+For such tasks, search for Captcha solver services or solve them on your own.
+Proxy network does not influence the Captcha appearance and is definitely not the tool to solve them.